voodoofugu/nexus-state/README.md

 ### Configuration

+> **✦ Note:**
+> You can define your store as a separate configuration file (recommended) or directly inside your components.
+> Multiple stores are supported.

 - #### createStore

 <ul>

-Framework-agnostic store.
-You can define the store as a separate configuration file (recommended) or directly inside your components.

-Multiple stores are supported.
+Creates a new framework-agnostic store instance.

 ```js
 import { createStore } from "nexus-state";